 68 Borough High Street, SE1 1DX

-This new rooftop in London Bridge guarantees good views of every game on their 4m cinema screen and the 5 ultra HD TVs, alongside epic views of London if you just pop ya head over the wall.
+This rooftop in London Bridge guarantees good views of every game on their four-metre cinema screen and five ultra HD TVs, alongside epic views of London if you just pop ya head over the wall.
 The dream scenario: catching some rays while watching the match.
 The worst-case scenario: you've paid a tenner to come watch England play in the pissing rain.
 Ah well, it's all about the love of the game, right?
 Hit up their burgers from Borough Market's Ginger Pig for your half time chow-down and make sure you snap a selfie in front of the view.
 It'll get you likes even if your team has lost points.

 Colechurch House, London Bridge Walk, London SE1 2SX